makersacademy/takeaway-challenge/README.md

 Instructions
 -------

+* Open Terminal, and clone the repository locally using `git clone https://github.com/barrygrubb/takeaway-challenge.git`.
-* Open Terminal, `cd` in to the project directory and use the `bundle` command to install all required dependencies.
+* `cd` in to the project directory and use the `bundle` command to install all required dependencies.
 * Run `irb` or any similar REPL, and require the necessary files using the following:
 ```
 require './lib/takeaway'